 "After adoption of the comprehensive plan by jurisdictions required to plan or who choose to plan under RCW 36.70A.040, local jurisdictions must adopt and enforce ordinances which prohibit development approval if the development causes the level of service on a locally owned transportation facility to decline below the standards adopted in the transportation element of the comprehensive plan, unless transportation improvements or strategies to accommodate the impacts of development are made concurrent with the development.
 These strategies may include increased public transportation service, ride sharing programs, demand management, and other transportation systems management strategies.
-For the purposes of this subsection (6) "concurrent with the development" shall mean that improvements or strategies are in place at the time of development, or that a financial commitment is in place to complete the improvements or strategies within six years" (RCW 36.70A.70 (6) (b)).
+For the purposes of this subsection (6) "concurrent with the development" shall mean that improvements or strategies are in place at the time of development, or that a financial commitment is in place to complete the improvements or strategies within \six\ years" (RCW 36.70A.70 (6) (b)).

-[Note: Bellingham requires financial commitment within 3 years consistent with requirements for fully funded project on 6-Year TIP]
+[\Note\: Bellingham requires financial commitment within 3 years consistent with requirements for fully funded project on 6-Year TIP]

-In early 2007, consistent with 2006 warnings that traditional auto-oriented LOS methodology would not help to achieve either the City's nor GMA infill land use goals, an LOS violation occurred and a 9-month-long moratorium on new development was imposed along Northwest Avenue.
-In 2008, Bellingham transportation planners hired TranspoGroup, Inc. to help develop an innovative new method to include all major transportation modes (pedestrian, bicycle, multiuse trail, transit, and automobile) rather than the traditional auto-only method used by most jurisdictions.

-On January 1, 2009, Bellingham fully implemented the innovative new Multimodal Transportation Concurrency Program and in November 2009 received the American Planning Association/Planning Association of Washington Award for Transportation Planning in Washington State.
-A full account of these events and Bellingham's approach to concurrency requirements titled "Moving Beyond the Automobile" is available on the City web site at http://www.cob.org/services/neighborhoods/community-planning/transportation/awards.aspx
+In early 2007, consistent with 2006 transportation planning staff warnings that traditional autooriented LOS methodology would not help to achieve either the City's nor GMA infill land use goals, an LOS violation occurred and a 9-month-long moratorium on new development was imposed along Northwest Avenue.
+In response, Bellingham transportation planners hired TranspoGroup, Inc. in 2008 to help develop an innovative new method to include all major transportation modes (pedestrian, bicycle, transit, and automobile) rather than the traditional auto-only method used by most jurisdictions.
+On January 1, 2009, Bellingham fully implemented the innovative new Multimodal Transportation Concurrency Program and in November received the 2009 American Planning Association/Planning Association of Washington Award for Transportation Planning in Washington State.